brunopinheirofreitas/Java/Alura/Alura_Notes.md

 new Gerente() creates an object of the class Gerente.
 This is only possible because Gerente is a sonClass of the superClass Funcionario.

+##Abstract concept

+The abstrat concept represents the concept of something needed for the logic, however there will be no objects of this thing in the code.

+**Abstract Classes**
+You cannot instatiate abstract classes.
+If the abstract class is a superClass, the sonClass are obliged to implement abstract methods.
+You do not have to implement abstract methods in the abstract class.

+**Abstract Methods**
+sonClasses are obliged to implement abstract methods inherited from superClasses.

+##Interface

+Interfaces are *intermediate classes* between sonClasses and superClasses.
+It is needed to attend particular needs, like, methods or attributes that only make sense for some sonClasses.